US rotor-based cipher machine

 recently sent us a table with rotor movements as they have observed them.

-From this table, we have been able to reconstruct a possible wiring of the
+From this table, we have been able to reconstruct the diagram below:

 Please note that the sensing switches at the top are in the proper order